Vector04/tudelft-thesis-template/README.md

 I do not own the copyright to the TU Delft logo.

+## Acknowledgements

 The assets used as placeholders in the template are by [Johannes Andersson](https://unsplash.com/@thejoltjoker?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) and [karem adem](https://unsplash.com/@fezeikahapra?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).

+The layout was inspired by the LaTeX TU Delft template by [Daan Zwaneveld](https://github.com/dzwaneveld/tudelft-report-thesis-template).